Villisca axe murders

-The Villisca axe murders occurred between the evening of June 9, 1912, and the early morning of June 10, 1912, in the town of Villisca, Iowa, United States.
+The Villisca axe murders occurred during the night of June 9 to the early morning of June 10, 1912, in the town of Villisca, Iowa, in the United States.
 The six members of the Moore family and two guests were found bludgeoned in the Moore residence.
 All eight victims, including six children, had severe head wounds from an axe.
 A lengthy investigation yielded several suspects, one of whom was tried twice.
 The first trial ended in a hung jury and the second ended in an acquittal.

-The crime remains unsolved.
+The house was restored in the 1990s and is known as the Villisca Axe Murder House.

 Details

-The Moore family consisted of parents Josiah B. (aged 43), Sarah (née Montgomery) (39), and their four children: Herman Montgomery (11), Mary Katherine (10), Arthur Boyd (7), and Paul Vernon (5).
+The victims consisted of parents Josiah B. (aged 43), Sarah (née Montgomery) (39), and their four children: Herman Montgomery (11), Mary Katherine (10), Arthur Boyd (7), and Paul Vernon (5).
 An affluent family, the Moores were well known and well liked in their community.
-On June 9, 1912, Mary Katherine Moore invited Ina Mae (8) and Lena Gertrude Stillinger (12) to spend the night at the Moore residence.
+On June 9, 1912, Mary Katherine Moore invited Ina Mae (8) and Lena Gertrude Stillinger (11) to spend the night at the Moore residence.
 That evening, the visiting girls and the Moore family attended the Presbyterian church where they participated in the Children's Day Program, which Sarah had coordinated.
 After the program ended at 9:30 p.m., the Moores and the Stillinger sisters walked to the Moores' house, arriving between 9:45 and 10 p.m.